matomo-org/developer-documentation/docs/4.x/form-analytics/setup.md

 If you have already embedded the [Piwik JavaScript Tracking Code](/guides/tracking-javascript-guide) into your website, the Form Analytics will automatically start tracking the usage of your web forms.

-The tracker code for forms is automatically added into your Piwik JavaScript tracker file `/piwik.js` as long as the file `piwik.js` in your Piwik directory is writable by the webserver/PHP.
+The tracker code for forms is automatically added into your Matomo JavaScript tracker file `/matomo.js` as long as the file `matomo.js` in your Piwik directory is writable by the webserver/PHP.

-To check whether this works by default for you, login into Piwik as a Super User, go to Administration, and open the "System Check" report.
+To check whether this works by default for you, login into Matomo as a Super User, go to Administration, and open the "System Check" report.
-If the System Check displays a warning for "Writable Piwik.js" then [learn below how to solve this](#when-the-piwikjs-in-your-piwik-directory-file-is-not-writable).
+If the System Check displays a warning for "Writable Matomo.js" then [learn below how to solve this](#when-the-matomojs-in-your-piwik-directory-file-is-not-writable).

 ## Tracking Forms